VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog6types.md

 Now, there are technically some down sides to doing this in C but it's standard enough practice and the downsides confusing enough that you should just go with it.

-This is particularly handy for basic types, like making a type to hold two floats for complex numbers or something application specific, like a MIDI note's pitch and velocity.Types & Performance
+This is particularly handy for basic types, like making a type to hold two floats for complex numbers or something application specific, like a MIDI note's pitch and velocity.
+Repeating the word struct every time can just get in the way.

 ## Types and Performance